recruit-tech/location-state/packages/location-state-conform/docs/API.md

 #### Returns

-Returns an array that first element is the Conform options to passed to the `useForm` argument and the second element is the function to get form props.
+Returns an array that first element is the Conform options for passing to the `useForm` argument and the second element is the function to get form props.

 #### Example